Asprosin: Central Function

 Asprosin can also exit the bloodstream and cross the blood–brain barrier to function in the brain.
 The first indication that asprosin was in fact a cerebrospinal fluid (CSF) protein, in addition to being a plasma protein, was the observation of asprosin in the CSF of rats at concentrations 5- to 10-fold lower than in the plasma.
 Additionally, intravenously introduced asprosin showed a dramatic ability to cross the blood–brain barrier and enter the CSF.
 Asprosin induces appetite via activation of orexigenic AgRP neurons and deactivation of anorexigenic POMC neurons in the arcuate nucleus of the hypothalamus.
 Asprosin's orexigenic effects are mediated through binding to protein tyrosine phosphatase receptor delta (PTPRD).
 Whole body deletion of Ptprd results in reduced appetite and extreme leanness (mirroring the effects of deficient asprosin) while selective loss of Ptprd in just AgRP neurons leads to reduced appetite and protection from diet-induced obesity.
 A Science Advances study titled "Asprosin promotes feeding through SK channel–dependent activation of AgRP neurons" served as a strong independent replication of the original discovery that asprosin increases appetite and body weight by activating hypothalamic AgRP neurons.
 It confirmed both the physiological effects—elevated food intake and weight gain following asprosin administration—and the originally proposed mechanism of AgRP neuron activation.
 In addition, it extended the mechanistic insight by showing that asprosin bound to Ptprd and inhibited SK3 potassium channels, thereby enhancing AgRP neuron excitability.
 Altogether, the study reinforced the reproducibility and biological significance of the asprosin-AgRP axis in appetite control.
+The vertebrate Ptprf study further confirmed this division of function between glucogenic and orexigenic receptors: in zebrafish, asprosin was shown to modulate feeding behavior, manipulations of Ptprf selectively altered glucose metabolism without affecting appetite, and Ptprd paralogs were required for the orexigenic effects of asprosin but not for its glucogenic actions, with Ptprd ligand-binding domains blocking appetite responses to asprosin without affecting hyperglycemia and ptprda/ptprdb knockouts impairing feeding responses while preserving glucogenic responses.

 PTPRD is highly expressed throughout the brain, with particularly high levels in the cerebellum and cerebellar hemispheres, leading to the discovery of the cerebellum's role in thirst regulation.
 Researchers demonstrated that asprosin directly activates cerebellar Purkinje neurons to modulate fluid intake in a Ptprd-dependent manner, notably without affecting the well-established role of Purkinje neurons in motor coordination.
 This finding underscores a remarkable duality in asprosin's function: it regulates both thirst and appetite by acting on the same receptor, PTPRD, while engaging distinct neuronal populations to orchestrate these vital survival behaviors.